Jesser1971/Home/accepted/2024/NuGet-Audit-for-PackageDownload.md

 <!-- Why is this the best design compared to other designs? -->
 <!-- What other designs have been considered and why weren't they chosen? -->
 <!-- What is the impact of not doing this? -->

+Here are some alternate designs

+- Warn for all `PackageDownload` packages without clarifying how the package was added.
+  - This could lead to users getting confused.
+    If a package downloaded by the .NET SDK has a vulnerability, the will end up getting a vulnerability warning.
+    However, since the user did not add these packages, they could be lost on what action they should take in order to resolve the warnings.
+- Warn only for user defined packages.
+  - This prevents users from learning about their SDK being vulnerable.

 ## Prior Art